ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

-Julia has support for remote function execution ("out of the box" using SSH + TCP/IP, but other transports are available through packages), and distributed rectangular arrays; thread support is still experimental, and shared-memory on-node arrays somewhat less so.
+Julia has support for remote function execution ("out of the box" using SSH + TCP/IP, but other transports are available through packages), and distributed rectangular arrays; thread support is still experimental, as is shared-memory on-node arrays.

 ### Chapel